 - Progress varies by country: In 2024, The Pecking Order reviewed 75 fast-food companies across Europe, including Czechia, France, Germany, Italy, Poland, Romania and Spain.
-While there have been improvements since 2023, Polish chains had one of the lowest scores in both years, showing a clear need for further progress. - The state of the industry: In 2024, Domino's Pizza Poland joined the ECC, showing that there is momentum toward higher broiler welfare standards across the industry.
-More than one-third of the Polish fast-food companies surveyed have started working to improve chicken welfare, which is a good first step.
+While there have been improvements since 2023, Romanian chains had the lowest scores in both years, showing a clear need for further progress - The state of the industry: One-third of the Romanian fast-food companies surveyed have started working to improve chicken welfare, which is a good first step.
 However, most companies have not started to make any changes yet.
 The industry needs to follow ECC standards to improve chicken welfare.
-Also, companies that made commitments did not share progress, so consumers do not know if improvements are happening. - International vs. national chains: International chains in Poland often follow their parent company's policies, showing some global progress but not much locally.
+Also, companies that made commitments did not share progress, so consumers do not know if improvements are happening. - International vs. national chains: International chains in Romania often follow their parent company's policies, showing some global progress but not much locally.
 Local branches may not know about or follow these commitments.
 National chains are further behind, because they do not have any chicken welfare policies.
-It is important for fast-food chains to ensure their animal welfare commitments are visible and active in Poland.
+It is important for fast-food chains to ensure their animal welfare commitments are visible and active in Romania.